Introduction to Total Productive Maintenance (TPM)

 What is Total Productive Maintenance (TPM)?

 TPM, which means total productive maintenance, is a comprehensive approach to maintenance that aims to maximize the effectiveness of production equipment.
-Instead of waiting until equipment breaks down to perform repairs, TPM emphasizes a proactive approach.
+Instead of waiting until equipment breaks down to perform repairs, TPM emphasizes a proactive maintenance approach.

 In TPM, every employee is responsible for and deeply familiar with the machines and equipment they work with.
 Maintenance is no longer the role of a few people in the department; rather, the entire team works to complete preventive maintenance tasks.